Code-dot-mil/code.mil/AGREEMENT.md

-# Defense Open Source Agreement
+# DRAFT Defense Open Source Agreement
 ## Version 1.0

 Thanks for thinking about using or contributing to this software and its documentation (“Work”)!